AdaSwitch: Balancing Exploration and Guidance in Knowledge Distillation via Adaptive Switching: Introduction

-We evaluate AdaSwitch on three datasets using two distinct teacher–student model pairs.
+We evaluate AdaSwitch on three datasets using three distinct teacher–student model pairs.
 Experimental results reveal that AdaSwitch consistently improves performance in most scenarios, highlighting its robustness and versatility across tasks.
-In terms of efficiency, AdaSwitch maintains a stable computational overhead—averaging only 1.3$\times$ that of the pure on-policy method—while achieving a 10\% reduction compared with SKD.
+In terms of efficiency, AdaSwitch maintains an acceptable computational overhead, averaging only 1.3$\times$ that of the pure on-policy method, while achieving a 10\% reduction compared with SKD and SWITCH.
 This modest overhead increase ensures that AdaSwitch remains highly practical for real-world applications.